-During the year ended 31 December 2022, the remuneration paid or payable to the Company's auditor was as follows:
+During the year ended 31 December 2023, the remuneration paid or payable to the Company's auditor was as follows:

-Services rendered HK\$'000 Audit service for the year ended 31 December 2022 Non-audit services 800 Hong Kong tax compliance for the year ended 31 December 2022 25 Total 825
+Services rendered HK\$'000

+Audit service for the year ended 31 December 2023

 RISK MANAGEMENT AND INTERNAL CONTROL

 The Board has overall responsibility for maintaining an adequate system of internal controls and risk management of the Company and for reviewing its effectiveness.
 The Board is committed to implementing an effective and sound internal controls system and risk management system to safeguard the interest of shareholders and the Group's assets.
 The Board has reviewed the effectiveness of the internal control system and risk management system of the Group through Audit Committee.